datawire/ambassador-docs/docs/code/latest/telepresence-intercept.md

 Before you begin, you need to have [Telepresence installed](../install-and-update-telepresence/), a Kubernetes deployment with publicly accessible services, and either the Kubernetes command-line tool, [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/), or the OpenShift Container Platform command-line interface, [`oc`](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands).

-This document uses kubectl in all example commands.
+For the sake of simplicity, this document uses kubectl in all example commands.
 OpenShift users can substitute oc [commands instead](https://docs.openshift.com/container-platform/4.1/cli_reference/developer-cli-commands.html).

 ## Intercept your service with a global intercept